jessenboone/My-personal-project/README.md

 ## Gulp

 Gulp is set up to compile and compress your HTML, SCSS, and JS.
-It will move it all into another folder called dist(short for distribution folder) that it will create and manage.
-When you run the node server it is set up already to use that folder for hosting.
-One major advantage of Gulp is that you don't have to keep adding files to be referenced in your index.html file since you are compressing it all into one file.
+It will move all your work from the development folder into another folder called dist(short for distribution folder) that it will create and manage.
+One major advantage of Gulp is that you don't have to keep adding files to be referenced in your index.html file since you are concatenating it all into one file.

-My Gulp setup is slightly different than normal, I keep my index.html file in the public folder.
+I keep my index.html file in the public folder.
 Gulp will make a copy and moves it to the dist folder as well.
 This makes it so all needed files are in the dist folder, and our index.html can reference the CSS and JS files in the same folder.

 To run gulp, just type `gulp` in the root directory of the repo after you run NPM install.
 Gulp will run all the tasks found in the gulpfile.js and keep recompiling every time a change to any of the files it's watching has been made.
 If you create a new file you will need to stop gulp by pressing ctrl-c and then rerun gulp.